Major monster Koepka shares first-round lead at Masters

 “I’ve shot this number and won four coats, so hopefully I can do it again.”

-Rory McIlroy, got his quest to become only the sixth player to complete the career grand slam of golf’s four majors off to a rough start with a roller-coaster one-over-par 73.
+Rory McIlroy, got his quest to become only the sixth player to complete the career grand slam of golf’s four majors off to a sputtering start with a roller-coaster one-over-par 73.

 The Northern Irishman was chugging along at two over for the day and then made a late charge with three birdies over a four-hole stretch starting at the 13th but closed with consecutive birdies to take any shine off his round.